Friday, August 19, 2011

 1) We don’t want to believe the worst.

 Believe it.
-You know how Disney spends an enormous amount of time, effort and money trying to get us to believe in magic, princesses, fairy dust…you name it?
-Life would be so much better if I could get good people to believe Evil is real.
-It exists.
+Evil is real...and it is everywhere.
+Life would be so much better if I could get good people to believe Evil exists.
 That is the first step in eradicating it.

 2) We don’t want to be “like them.”

-Are you kidding me?
-On some level, you have to be kidding.
-How in the world is calling someone on their evil behavior -- getting right up in their grill and saying, “You WILL NOT treat me that way, anymore!”-- being like them?
+Calling someone out on their evil behavior -- getting right up in their face and saying, “You WILL NOT treat me that way, anymore!”-- is not being, "like them."

 3) We hope our forgiveness causes them to change.